 Which version I use — lotion vs. mist – depends on my situation.
 If I remember to apply sunscreen before putting on my bathing suit, I use lotion rather than spraying a mist inside.
 However, the mist is great when I’m outside prepping for a run or while hiking or reapplying at the pool.

 The sunscreen stick is SO easy to use and I weirdly enjoy applying it, ha!
-I like this for my face before runs when I’m not wearing any makeup, and this is far and away the easiest version to apply to Thomas’ face.
+I like this for my face before runs when I’m not wearing any makeup, and this is BY FAR the easiest version to apply to Thomas’ face.
 It’s easy to throw into your pool bag or purse so that you have it when you need to reapply!
-I also keep this in the stroller.
+I also keep this in our walking stroller and running stroller.

 Daily Sheer Face Sunscreen

 I have a separate post on the Daily Sheer SPF because I love it SO much.
+(Read that here.)
 It’s a daily face sunscreen that is designed to wear under makeup.
 It’s so smooth, lightweight and doesn’t leave a white cast.
 It contains SPF 25.

 A note on face sunscreen: I LOVE skincare and I spend good money on high-quality products.
 Why would I throw my money away on skincare and not wear the most essential thing for preventing signs of aging, i.e. SUNSCREEN.
 If you don’t wear sunscreen on your face, buy this and start now.